GinaQ/PythonCheatSheet/README.md

 # If-Then statements specify an action to perform if a specific condition exists.
 Although “then” is not actually typed, it is assumed for all code that is indented under the if statement.
-Else and else-if (elif) can be used to add additional conditions and actions.
+Else and else-if (elif) can be used to add additional conditions and actions. <br>

 Example: